Blue (Red Dwarf): Production

-Another new writer added to the credits was Kim Fuller, writer of Spiceworld.
+Another new writer added to the credits was Kim Fuller, writer of Spice World.
 His script for "Blue" was also edited by Naylor to fit into the Red Dwarf universe.
-As part of Naylor's plan to mix up the episodes between Science Fiction and comedy, "Blue" was tailored towards the latter.
+As part of Naylor's plan to mix up the episodes between science fiction and comedy, "Blue" was tailored towards the latter.

 "Blue" marks Rimmer's last appearance as a hologram within a Red Dwarf series until the Red Dwarf: Back to Earth specials in Easter 2009.
 His next appearance would be as a human in Season VIII's "Back in the Red: Part I".

 Howard Goodall performed as the singing Rimmer Munchkins.

 Continuity Goof

 When Lister is reminiscing about the good times he had with Rimmer, he recalls them breaking into the lockers on Red Dwarf with Rimmer.
 In this flashback, Rimmer is dressed in blue, signifying his hard-light hologram status.
 Rimmer was not made a hard-light hologram until they met Legion, after they lost Red Dwarf.
 This is also mentioned in the Series VII DVD Collector's Book.